HengYangDS/sage-ai-collab/.knowledge/references/GLOSSARY.md

----
-version: "1.0"
-last_updated: "2025-11-30"
-status: published
-tokens: ~200
----

 # Glossary

-> Term definitions and acronyms for SAGE Knowledge Base
+> Term definitions and acronyms for AI collaboration

 ---